Jorenar/blog/_posts/2020-07-31-start-with-c.md

 master anything you will need a lot more practice! **A lot!**

 Pointers are usually what scares beginners.
-Don't be afraid, it's just a type of variable.
-You will need to deal with sooner or letter.
-However, from my observations, people who started with C are often more happy to use them.
+Don't be afraid, it's just a type of a variable.
+You will need to deal with them sooner or letter.
+However, from my observations, people who started with C are often happier to use them.

 ### You actually needs to learn how things work